bitranox/wrapt_timeout_decorator/README.rst

                         default: None (no Timeout set)
                         can be overridden by passing the kwarg dec_timeout to the decorated function*

     use_signals         if to use signals (linux, osx) to realize the timeout.
-The most accurate and preferred method.
+The most accurate method but with caveats.
+                        By default the Wrapt Timeout Decorator does NOT use signals !
                         Please note that signals can only be used in the main thread and only on linux.
-In all other cases (not the main thread, or under Windows) signals cant be used and will be disabled automatically.
+In all other cases (not the main thread, or under Windows) signals cant be used anyway and will be disabled automatically.
-                        In general You dont need to set use_signals Yourself - Signals are used when possible and disabled if necessary.
+                        In general You dont need to set use_signals Yourself.
+Please read the section - `Caveats using Signals`_
                         type: boolean
-                        default: True
+                        default: False
                         can be overridden by passing the kwarg use_signals to the decorated function*

     timeout_exception   the Exception that will be raised if a timeout occurs.